iwparry/cloud_computing_with_AWS/AWS_services.md

 ### Availability
 This measures how readily available a service is, this actually varies depending on what S3 storage class is used e.g. S3 Standard has 99.99% availability over a given year vs S3 One Zone-IA that has 99.5% availability over the same time period.

+## AWS Snow Family
+AWS Snow Family os a collection of physical devices that help migrate large amounts of data into and out of the cloud without depending on networks.
+This helps you apply the wide variety of AWS services for analytics, file systems, and archives to your data.

+We have 3 types of device that make up the Snow Family being the AWS Snowcone, Snowball, Snowmobile.

+### Data Migration
+Transferring data via a network can take a lot of time and include challenges such as limited connectivity, bandwith, high network cost, shared bandwith etc. Amazon gives us a way around this by sending us physical devices where we can download our data and send to Amazon to upload to the cloud.

+Rule of thumb is if it takes more than a week to transfer over the network, use Snowball devices!

+If you want to transfer more than 10PB of data (10,000TB) AWS Snowmobile is the better option (an actual truck!!)

+Snowcone is the only device in the AWS Snow Family capable of migrating data offline (its a small device), capable of migrating up to 24 TB of data.

+#### AWS Snowball usage process
+1. Request Snowball device from the AWS Console for delivery
+2. Install the snowball client on your servers
+3. Connect the snowball to your servers and copy files using the client
+4. Ship the device back to the correct AWS facility
+5. Data will be loaded into an S3 bucket
+6. Snowball is completely wiped

+### Edge Computing
+This is processig data whilst it's being created on an _edge location_, which is basically anywhere without internet that produces data e.g. a truck on the road, ship on the sea, mining station underground etc.

+For this we setup a _Snowball Edge_ device to do edge computing, its use cases include preprocess data, machine learing at the edge, and transcoding media streams.
+Eventually we can ship the device back to AWS if needed.

+### AWS OpsHub
+Historically to use Snow Family devices you needed a CLI, this was rather difficult so AWS created AWS OpsHub (a software we can install on our machine) to manage your Snow Family device via a graphical interface.

+## AWS Storage Gateway
+AWS Storage Gateway is a hubrid cloud storage service that gives you on-premise access to virtually unlimited cloud storage.
+The Storage Gateway provides a bridge bewteen your on-premise data and cloud data in S3, allowing on-premise systems to seamlessly use the cloud and leverage its capabilities.
+Use cases includ disaster recovery, backup & restore, and tiered storage.